Death toll in Sierra Leone mudslides rises to 419

 "At this point, more hands are needed on deck, both locally and internationally.
 The gravity is huge, and the magnitude is just so much for this nation to handle.
 I pray that other countries will come in to assist," he said.

-The United Kingdom is pledging an initial $6.4 million in emergency support to provide clean drinking water food and medicines, UK International Development Secretary Priti Patel announced.
+The United Kingdom is offering an initial $6.4 million in emergency support to provide clean drinking water food and medicines, UK International Development Secretary Priti Patel announced.
 The money will go to UNICEF, the UN children's agency that's also responsible for water and nongovernmental organizations.

 "This tragedy comes shortly after the Ebola crisis, which Sierra Leone has worked so hard to recover from," Patel said.
 "Britain was at the forefront in tackling that deadly disease, and we remain shoulder to shoulder with Sierra Leone today after these devastating events."